Dr. Bernard Harris

 Complete TWO Supernova activity topics, one each in two different STEM areas.

-Supernova activity topicis are two-part, hands-on, high-level activities related to one of the STEM fields.
+A Supernova activity topic is a two-part, hands-on, high-level activity related to one of the STEM fields.
 Part 1 involves research, preparation, set up, coordination, and/or organization.
 Part 2 involves analysis and reflection, culminating in the creation of a report in any one of the available format options.
 See the "Supernova Activity Topics" chapter.

 Participate in a local, state, or national science fair or mathematics competition OR in any equally challenging STEM-oriented competition or workshop approved by your mentor.
 An example of this would be an X-Prize type competition.

 With your parent’s permission and your mentor’s approval, spend at least one day "shadowing" a local scientist or engineer and report on your experience and what you learned about STEM careers to your mentor.